geins-io/guide-product-chat/README.md

 4. Open the URL that is printed in the terminal.
 It will look something like this: `https://12345.gradio.app`

 ## How it works
-This app downloads your product catalog from your Geins acciybt and uses it to train a GPT-3 model.
+This app downloads your product catalog from your Geins account and uses it to train a GPT-3 model.
 The model is then used to generate responses to user queries.

 This app uses the [GPT-3 API](https://openai.com/blog/openai-api/) to generate responses to user queries.